-Grilled by lawmakers, Trump's EPA chief calls ethics scandals lies
+Grilled by U.S. lawmakers, Trump's EPA chief calls ethics scandals lies

 Democratic Representative Paul Tonko of New York ripped Pruitt for his “seemingly endless misconduct” and “what appears to be a propensity for grift.”
 Democrats also castigated Pruitt for rolling back environmental regulations the Trump administration has said hinder economic growth.

-There are nearly a dozen pending investigations of Pruitt’s conduct.
-The Government Accountability Office this month said the EPA violated two laws by installing a $43,000 soundproof phone booth for his office without telling lawmakers first.
+There are nearly a dozen pending investigations of Pruitt’s conduct covering a range of allegations.
+The Government Accountability Office completed one this month that said the EPA violated two laws by installing a $43,000 soundproof phone booth for his office without telling lawmakers first.

 Pruitt testified he requested the secure line, but said his staff never told him the cost and that he would not have made the expenditure had he known.